m-bocelli/matey/README.md

 </ul>
 <p>Most endpoints also offer optional, query parameters to streamline the data extraction process.</p>

+## Technologies Used
+* Front-end: - React
+* Routing:  - NextJS for better page routing
+* Back-end: - NodeJS Server with ExpressJS Framework was used for server and middleware
+* Server Hosting: Render to host our server, which connects to the database
+* Front-end Hosting: Vercel to host the front-end pages of our site
+* Database: - We used Firebase to store things like user accounts, different houses that can hold any amount of users, tasks, tons of fish from the marketplace, and an inventory for each user

 ### Pages
 The following are short descriptions of the utility of each page and their purpose in the greater context of our app.